What is BP Logix?

 BP Logix is a business process management (BPM) company that offers a complete form and process automation tool to help change the way we can operate.

 BP Logix's Process Director enables us to deploy sophisticated, forms-based, workflow-driven apps in a fraction of the time and cost of traditional development.
-It is a cloud application that provides us with business process automation and advanced predictive capabilities -- without programming.
-Process Timeline technology (workflow) makes business processes predictable, offering a unique modeling capability that measures and anticipates process execution times.
+It is a cloud application that provides us with business process automation and advanced predictive capabilities - without programming.
+Process Timeline technology (workflow) makes business processes predictable and more transparent to people within each process workflow.

 How does BP Logix work?